Does Trial Separation Work? How To Survive And Pros & Cons

 Image: IStock

 It is a non-formal agreement between a married couple to stay separately, away from one another for a while.
-It can help the spouses get some time alone to declutter their minds and think calmly while venturing away from their relationship.
+Taking a break in a relationship can help the spouses get some time alone to declutter their minds and think calmly.
 A trial separation is usually considered as the first step towards divorce, although the partners could change their minds, negotiating for a reconciliation.

 Trial separation could be the right solution when a couple is going through a difficult time together.